rodrigombsoares/origin-backend-assignment/README.md

 #### Some Alternatives

-The naive approach to applying a series of rules to a piece of data stored as a UserInfo object, for example, would be a lot of ugly conditional logic.
+The naive approach to applying a series of rules to a piece of data would be a lot of ugly conditional logic.
 This, of course, wouldn't be extensible.
-To make it more maintainable, every condition could have its own method inside UserInfo, but it would violate the Single Responsibility and Open-Closed Principle (still not extensible).
+To make it more maintainable, information could be stored in a `UserInfo` object and every condition could have its own method inside `UserInfo`, but it would violate the Single Responsibility and Open-Closed Principle (still not extensible).

 #### Final Approach

-The Rules Engine was build based on the behavioral pattern Chain of Responsibility where every rule is an object derived from the `BaseRule` class that can handle requests.
+The Rules Engine was built based on the behavioral pattern Chain of Responsibility where every rule is an object derived from the `BaseRule` class that can handle requests.

 ![Chain of responsability](https://refactoring.guru/images/patterns/cards/chain-of-responsibility-mini.png?id=36d85eba8d14986f0531)

-A `Rule` object has an `apply_rule(self, user_info, user_risk)` that handles the request by applying its own rules.
-To create a new rule simply create a new class extending `BaseRule` and add the rule to the chain.
+A `Rule` object has an `apply_rule(self, user_info, user_risk)` method that handles the request by applying its own rules.
+To create a new rule simply create a new class extending `BaseRule` and add it to the chain.
 In this project, the chain is instantiated in `services.py`, and for readability, the pipe operator (or) was overloaded so that chaining can be written as below:

 ```python
 import AgeOverSixty, AgeUnderThirty, AgeBetweenThirtyAndForty